Lilli Jahn: Childhood and Education

 Lilli Jahn was born as Lilli Schlüchterer, daughter of a wealthy tradesman who lived in Cologne as a liberal assimilated Jew.
 She got a quite progressive education for a girl at that time: She was taking her A-levels in 1919 at Kaiserin-Augusta-School in Cologne and started after that studying medicine in Würzburg, Halle (Saale), Freiburg im Breisgau and Cologne.
-Her sister Elsa who was a year younger than she was studied chemistry.
-1924 Lilli finished her studies successfully and got her conferral of a doctorate with a thesis about Hematology.
-Firstly she worked on a temporary employment at a doctor's practice and the "Israelitischens Asyl für Kranke und Altersschwache" in Cologne.
+1924 Lilli finished her studies successfully and got her conferral of a doctorate with a thesis.
+Firstly she worked on a temporary employment at a doctor's practice and the Israelitisches Asyl für Kranke und Altersschwache in Cologne.
+After 1933, when the Nazi Party controlled the country, Lilli Jahn was not allowed to continue practicing as a medical doctor.